 Carne Asada Made with Juicy Skirt Steak + the BEST Mojo Marinade!

 I promise, this Carne Asada recipe is going to taste even BETTER than your favorite Mexican restaurant.
-I’m sharing a mojo marinade and all my secrets to getting the most tender, juicy, flavorful Carne Asada tacos you’ve ever had!
+I’m sharing a mojo marinade and all my secrets for getting the most tender, juicy, flavorful Carne Asada tacos you’ve ever had!
+Originally posted May 13, 2021.

 We went to a Little League baseball game last weekend, and a foul ball came in our direction.
 It got launched into the massive fir tree we were sitting next to.
 I put my arms up over my head because I figured it would Plinko down somewhere random.
 And indeed it did, thunking on the ground hard, literally 6 inches from my baby’s head.
 Followed by a massive gasp from the entire crowd.
 Gah!